PowerDNS/pdns/docs/settings.rst

 ----------------------------

 .. versionchanged:: 4.3.0
-  This setting has been removed, use :ref:`setting-localaddress-nonexist-fail`
+  This setting has been removed, use :ref:`setting-local-address-nonexist-fail`

 -  Boolean
 -  Default: no